Karim-Haidar/22W/README.md

-title: "Empowering the Visually Impaired With AI"
-subtitle: "GBAC Blog"
-author: "Karim Haidar"

-<font size="1">Visually impaired individuals face countless challenges and hurdles everyday as they attempt to navigate our vision-oriented infrastructures.
+<font size="5">Visually impaired individuals face countless challenges and hurdles everyday as they attempt to navigate our vision-oriented infrastructures.
 As these individuals today form circa 10% of Germany’s population (1), it is crucial that we can accommodate them.
 Fortunately, advancements in artificial intelligence (AI) in healthcare have the potential to provide a much needed boost for the visually impaired.Visually impaired individuals face countless challenges and hurdles everyday as they attempt to navigate our vision-oriented infrastructures.
 As these individuals today form circa 10% of Germany’s population (1), it is crucial that we can accommodate them.
 Fortunately, advancements in artificial intelligence (AI) in healthcare have the potential to provide a much needed boost for the visually impaired.</font>

 # New Shades for a New Generation